-If the wood is still full of moisture, it won’t burn to its full potential.
-Energy from the fire will have to refocus on drying the wood first which is wasteful, and the smoke and fumes from green wood is a stronger pollutant.
+If the wood is still full of moisture (aka ‘green’), it won’t burn to its full potential.
+Energy from the fire will have to refocus on drying the wood first, wasting the heat and making the output far less efficient.
+Freshly cut, ‘green’ wood, generates more smoke and fumes while it burns and therefore, is a stronger pollutant than seasoned wood.

-Across Australia, Jarrah and Wandoo are the species of choice in Western Australia.
-In Tasmania, Brown Peppermint is considered the best, and in Queensland, Ironbark and Box are the preferred choices.
-The most popular though is River Red Gum which is the easiest to find in South Australia, Victoria and southern NSW.
+Across Western Australia, Jarrah and Wandoo are the species of choice.
+In Tasmania, Brown Peppermint is considered the best, and in Queensland – Ironbark and Box are the preferred choices.
+The most popular and easiest to source throughout South Australia, Victoria and southern NSW, is River Red Gum.

 Finding firewood that’s perfect for your needs can often be challenging – but never impossible!
 My recommendation is to try and test locally available firewood to see what works best for you.
 Alternatively, you could research what species are available in your area of adventure and then use resources such as this one to determine its suitability as firewood.

-New to the firewood market is the introduction of man-made firewood called Eco-Logs.
-Basically, Eco-logs are manufactured from sawdust and shavings that have been mechanically compressed to form a solid log.
-By utilising material, which would otherwise be considered waste, man-made fire logs help to reduce unnecessary felling of plantation timber and the destruction of habitat for Australian fauna.
+New to the firewood market is the introduction of man-made fire logs called Ekologs.
+Basically, Ekologs are manufactured from sawdust and shavings that have been mechanically compressed to form a solid log.
+By utilising waste material, man-made fire logs help to reduce unnecessary felling of plantation timber and the destruction of habitat for Australian fauna.

-There are several benefits of Eco-Logs over natural firewood.
-Firstly, they can be safely used as a concentrated fuel source, and they contain less than 10% moisture which results in more heat on a weight-for-weight basis.
+There are several benefits of Ekologs over natural firewood.
+Firstly, they can be safely used as a concentrated fuel source, and they contain less than 10% moisture, which results in more heat on a weight-for-weight basis.
 Man-made firewood is also very dense, which means you burn fewer logs to achieve the same output, and lastly, their compact size makes them easier to store and transport.

-The concerns with Eco-Logs compared to natural firewood is that they come with a cost, you need to transport them to and from the supplier, and they don’t develop significantly hot coals.
+The concerns with Ekologs compared to natural firewood is that they come with a cost – you need to transport them to and from the supplier and they don’t create significantly hot coals.

 Having decided that natural firewood is what you’re after, here are the best tips I can offer when selecting firewood:

-- Try and pick (or chop) wood to size so logs easily fit within the fireplace.
+- Try and pick (or chop) it to size so logs easily fit within the fireplace.

 - Look for dark to grey coloured wood – this signifies that the wood is older and drier.

-- Knock logs together for a hollow sound and look for wood with cracked ends – this means the wood is dry!
+- Knock logs together and listen for a hollow sound and look for cracked ends – this means the wood is dry!

-- Select wood with the bark missing or pulling off – as bark needs moisture to adhere to the wood, this is also a good indication that it’s dry.
+- Select wood with the bark pulling off or missing – bark needs moisture to adhere to the wood, this is also a good indication that it’s dried out.

 Safety first!
-Make sure you know what you’re doing when cutting up firewood.
-Image: Ozpig Australia.
+Make sure you know what you’re doing when cutting it up.
+Image: Ozpig Australia

-Another safety note when looking to source firewood – if you plan on cutting fallen trees and/or chopping up your own firewood, ensure that you are familiar with how to use a chainsaw, wedge, sledgehammer or whatever else your tool of choice might be.
+I just want to mention another safety note when sourcing firewood.
+If you plan on cutting fallen trees and/or chopping up your own firewood, ensure that you are familiar with how to use a chainsaw, wedge, sledgehammer or whatever else your tool of choice might be.